wieslawsoltes/Dock/docs/dock-mvvm.md

 This guide explains how to get started with the MVVM version of Dock and describes the available features.
 It assumes you already have a basic Avalonia application.

+The MVVM helpers provided by `Dock.Model.Mvvm` add `INotifyPropertyChanged` support to the core interfaces and expose a `Factory` base class that wires up commands and events for you.
+The sample project `DockMvvmSample` in the repository shows a full implementation.

 ## Step-by-step tutorial

 The following steps walk you through creating a very small application that uses Dock with the MVVM helpers.